-1. To the best of your ability, write your definition of a worldview.
-Be as precise and accurate as possible.
-2. What does the Bible have to say about economics?
+- 1. To the best of your ability, write your definition of a worldview.
+Be as precise and accurate as possible. - 2.
+What does the Bible have to say about economics?

 3. From memory, what Biblical passages would you cite to support a free market economy?
-0 4.

 From memory, what Biblical passages would you cite to explain God's purpose for humanity?
-0 0

 5. In one to two sentences, explain the depravity of man.

-Ro ate Yourself or the following questions, rate yourself using the following ale: 1 = Completely uncomfortable 2 = Not very comfortable 3 = A bit hesitant 4 = Fairly confident 5 = Completely comfortable &amp; confident 6.
+Rate Yourself For the following questions, rate yourself using the following scale: 1 = Completely uncomfortable 2 =Not very comfortable 3 = A bit hesitant 4 = Fairly confident 5 = Completely comfortable & confiden 6.
 How confident are you that the Bible has answers to ALL of life's questions?
-1 7.
-How comfortable are you with living out your Christian worldview with your close friends and family?
-1 2 3 8.
-How comfortable are you in your ability to discern what the Bible has to say about each aspect of your life?
+1.....2.....
+7. How comfortable are you with living out your Christian worldview with your close friends and family?

+8. How comfortable are you in your ability to discern what the Bible has to say about each aspect of your life?